risawitama/verbose-potato/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What happens to a frog's car when it breaks down?
+It gets toad.